allegheny-college-cmpsc-580-spring-2025/course-materials/README.md

 ### Evaluation

-This course relies on three (3) major mechanisms:
+This course relies a student-maintained `Project Journal` which is comprised of three parts:

 1. `Research Roadmap`
 2. `Presentation Portfolio`
 3. `Research Portfolio`

 Each of these are semester-long projects that have interim due dates to assess student progress.
-All of these constitute a holistic `Class Portfolio`, which takes the place of a formal final exam.
+Each week, students are required to make substantive progress on _all_ parts of their `Project Journal`.

 #### Research Roadmap